bradtho/bradtho.github.io/_posts/2021-06-09-enable-azure-container-registry.md

 To set up the authenticated integration between GitHub and Azure Container Registry we need to set our Service Principal {clientId} and {clientSecret} as Encrypted Secrets into GitHub.

 The [GitHub CLI](https://github.com/cli/cli) provides a simple method of [setting your secrets](https://cli.github.com/manual/gh_secret_set).
-I've done it the lazy way just *copy+pasting* but it's possible to use Environment Variables or [File Redirection](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)
+I've done it the lazy way just *copy+pasting* into the command prompt but it's possible to use Environment Variables or [File Redirection](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)

 {% highlight bash %}